crgomez/International-Space-Station-ISS/README.md

 # International-Space-Station-ISS
 OpenNotify has several API endpoints.
 An endpoint is a server route that is used to retrieve different data from the API.
-This endpoint gets the current latitude and longitude of the International Space Station. we'll be querying a simple API to retrieve data about the International Space Station (ISS).
+This endpoint gets the current latitude and longitude of the International Space Station.
+We'll be querying a simple API to retrieve data about the International Space Station (ISS).

+The ISS Pass endpoint returns when the ISS will next pass over a given location on earth.
+In order to compute this, we need to pass the coordinates of the location to the API.
+We do this by passing two parameters -- latitude and longitude.

+We can do this by adding an optional keyword argument, params, to our request.
+In this case, there are two parameters we need to pass:

+* lat -- The latitude of the location we want.
+* lon -- The longitude of the location we want.

+We can make a dictionary with these parameters, and then pass them into the requests.get function.

 ```
 # Set up the parameters we want to pass to the API.